-The stage 1 error measures the loss of performance in using features $\hat{F}_{\xi}$ instead of $F_*$.
+with $\bar h_{\lambda}$ the ideal stage-2 estimator defined in \Cref{eq:iv_bar}.
+The stage 1 error measures additional error incurred by using features $\hat{F}_{\xi}$ instead of $F_*$.
 This quantity will be bounded by a function of $m$ (the number of samples for stage 1), via the difference $\hat{F}_{\xi}-F_*$, and $n$ (the number of samples for stage 2).
 On the other hand, stage 2 error only depends on $n$ and measures how well we approximate $h_*$ by regressing $Y$ on $F_*(Z)$.